data report

 1.1 Global Telecom Tower Stock and Market Value

-According to GSMA (2024), global mobile data traffic grew by more than 35% year‑on‑year in 2023, and is expected to triple between 2023 and 2030, underpinning sustained demand for new towers and colocation on existing sites.
+According to GSMA’s Mobile Economy 2025, 5G covered 51% of the global population at the end of 2024 and is expected to reach around 80% by 2030, underpinning sustained demand for new towers and colocation on existing sites.

 SOLAR TODO’s telecom‑tower product line is designed to support higher tenancy ratios (multi‑operator sharing) and heavier 5G equipment loads while integrating renewable power and battery storage.